 In the simplest form, it’s exactly as the definition suggests.
 Inflation is the measure of how much the price of goods (such as bread or mobile phones) and services (such as train tickets or broadband) increase over time.
 Inflation considers the rise across the entire economy and provides a percentage figure of how much it has risen against what it used to be.

 The ‘entire economy’ is key here, as the price of individual items – or even a category of items – can change due to supply and demand.
-For example, with the computer chip shortage in 2021, the price for anything requiring a microchip is likely to go up.
+For example, due to the computer chip shortage that was all over the news in 2021, the price for anything requiring a microchip went up as a result.

 So, inflation impacts your cost of living?

 Yes.
 In a nutshell, inflation’s biggest impact on most people will be a rise in their cost of living.
 But as inflation is a broad measure, it won’t have exactly the same impact on everyone – and the easiest way to understand this is to consider the things people buy across different age groups.

 While they’ll still all require things like food and electricity, the types of purchases made are likely to be different for each group.
 Just as an example, if you look at how much UK households spent on beef in 2021, you’ll see that people aged 50-64 spent more than any other age bracket.

 And this is just beef we’re talking about here.
 There are millions of variations of this that can make measuring inflation a little bit tricky.

 Why should you care about inflation?